ibm-cloud-docs/CDN/how-to-order.md

 {: help}
 {: support}

-To order an IBM Cloud Content Delivery Network (CDN), follow these steps.
+To order an {{site.data.keyword.cloud}} Content Delivery Network (CDN), you must first create your CDN through the {{site.data.keyword.cloud_notm}} catalog.
+Depending on the configuration you select, then complete instructions in [Getting to Running status](/docs/CDN?topic=CDN-getting-to-running-status).
+{: shortdesc}

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog){: external} and log in to your account.
 1. Select **Networking** in the navigation pane, then click the **Content Delivery Network** tile.